Jeffrey-Keyser/TwitterBot/README.md

 One limiting factor about this bot is that you have to keep your program running for it to go through your whole text file.
 If I could run this through a cloud device it would solve that problem easily but alas.

+See Twitter Handle - @QuinnLeven <- This is the bot.